GitSummin/B-MOD_Yolov4/README.md

 ## Results and Visualization

 - **Performance Table**: Detailed in the "Performance Evaluation" section.
-- **Visual Comparisons**: Detection results for IoU, NWD, and BCD are visualized in Figures 1, 2, and 3.
+- **Visual Comparisons**: Detection results for IoU, N-SOD, and B-MOD are visualized in Figures 1, 2, and 3.

 ---